-To determine if your vehicle requires two different pressures - one for the front tires and one for the rear tires - refer to the Safety Compliance Certification Label or Tire Label which is located on the B-Pillar or the edge of the driver's door.
-See Vehicle Loading in this chapter for more information.
+WARNING: To determine the required pressure(s) for your vehicle - refer to the Safety Compliance Certification Label or Tire Label located on the B-Pillar or the edge of the driver's door.
+See Vehicle loading - with and without a trailer in this chapter for more information.